Vis4Sense/student-projects/2023-2024/readme.md

 Rachana
 1. progress: read and took notes on research papers on writer's block, using AI to support creative writers, customising diffusion models via finetuning on a small dataset, generating images to illustrate stories with finetuned diffusion models, finetuning LLM to improve prompts for image generation models.
 Also selected research direction and put together updated project plan.
+2. discussion: reviewed my new project direction and updated plan
-2. next step: start first semester report draft.
+3. next step: complete first semester report draft.

 Jiaqi
 1. progress